MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 Let's take briefly a look into the AutoML settings parameters used in this experiment:

 - experiment_timeout_minutes:\
 Refers to the maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
-For this project the timeout was set to 20 Minutes
+For this project the timeout was set to 20 Minutes.

 - max_concurrent_iterations: \
 Refers to the maximum number of iterations that would be executed in parallel.
-Important to mention is that values for all experiments should be less than or equal to the maximum number of nodes of the compute cluster
+Important to mention is that values for all experiments should be less than or equal to the maximum number of nodes of the compute cluster.

 - primary_metric: \
 Refers to the metric that AutoML Process will optimize for model selection.For this project the primary metric selected was the accuracy.
 Other possibilities would have been the   following: \